Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 We can use <b>memoization</b> to overcome the overlapping sub-problems. <b>[Memoization](https://en.wikipedia.org/wiki/Memoization)</b> is when we store the results of all the previously solved <b>sub-problems</b> and return the results from memory if we encounter a problem that has already been solved.

-Since we have two changing values (`capacity` and `currentIndex`) in our recursive `function knapsackRecursive()`, we can use a two-dimensional array to store the results of all the solved sub-problems.
+Since we have two changing values (`capacity` and `currIndex`) in our recursive `function knapsackRecursive()`, we can use a two-dimensional array to store the results of all the solved sub-problems.
 As mentioned above, we need to store results for every sub-array (i.e., for every possible index `i`) and every possible capacity `c`.

 Here is the code with <b>memoization</b>